Scalable Event Cloud Network for Event-based Classification: Experiment

 \subsection{Preprocessing time}

 We utilize tonic \cite{lenz_gregor_2021_5079802} as a code framework, which is a powerful tool for event datasets and transforms.
 As shown in \cref{table: experiment preprocess}, the time of preprocessing from raw event output to six representations is required on three datasets.
 It's intuitive to see that Event Cloud takes the least amount of time, and this time barely affects the overall throughput of the model.
-The voxel representations, also equipped with lightweight models, spend a lot of time in data format transformation, nearly 10 times more than Event Cloud.
+The Voxel representations, also equipped with lightweight models, spend a lot of time in data format transformation, nearly 10 times more than Event Cloud.
+This time far exceeds that of network inference, which hinders the practical deployment of the algorithm.